htnicolas/logic_recording_light/README.md

 # Recording Light for Logic Pro X

+This repo contains the code I'm running in order to automate a few things when recording with Logic Pro X. Eg:
+- Hitting record in Logic Pro X will turn on a light connected to a Raspberry Pi
+- Hitting record in Logic Pro X will start video recording in OBS
+- Hitting record in Logic Pro X will turn my Tradfri lights red.
+Color changes when recording is paused, or playback is on.

 What you'll need:
 - Raspberry Pi with internet access (I'm using a RPi3 rev B)
 - Some kind of LED light / strip expecting 5V
 - A breadboard
 - Some jumper wires
+- OBS Studio
+- Optionally, I'm using a Tradfri RGB light bulb, and a Tradfri outlet.

 ## Setting up a recording light for Logic Pro X